dennishnf/dennishnf.github.io/index.md

 <li>2017/08 - My work, advised by PhD.
 Bogdan Kwolek (AGH UST), was accepted for CIARP 2017</li>
 <li>2016/11 - Selected as session chair for the UNESCO UCTE 2016 conference, Krakow, Poland</li>
 <li>2016/06 - Selected for a fellowship under the UNESCO/Poland Program at the AGH UST, Poland</li>
-<li>2015/07 - Graduated with 1st place in my class at Universidad Nacional de Ingeniería - UNI</li>
+<li>2015/07 - Graduated with the 1st place in my class at Universidad Nacional de Ingeniería - UNI</li>
 </ul>
 </p>